 The discovery was the result of collaborative studies by the LKS Faculty of Medicine at The University of Hong Kong (HKUMed), the Wellcome Sanger Institute, and the Friedrich-Loeffler-Institut in Germany.

-It’s the first time scientists have been able been able to derive stem cells from early pig embryos.
+It’s the first time researchers have managed to harvest stem cells from the embryos of pigs.

 “Stem cells have the ability to develop into other cell types, and existing stem cell lines are already extremely useful for research into development, disease and treatments,” MedicalXpress.com explains.
 “However, currently available types of stem cell lines have limitations, and until now it has also not been possible to create embryonic stem cells from pigs and many other farm animals.”